How to Update a Room With Beige Tiles or Carpet (often Tuscan-style)

 If you don’t like your beige surface and don’t want to ACCENT it, generally speaking, you should avoid green or blue paint colours (or gray or greige with those undertones).
 Of course, there are ALWAYS exceptions, especially when the undertones in a carpet are super subtle, but be careful, as a cool paint colour might just ENHANCE your warm-toned products, which doesn’t always create an ‘updated look’.

 Not every beige tile or carpet can visually support cool neutral paint colours, so sample carefully and listen to your home.

 This next photo is a GREAT example of how some paint colours can really date products with pink undertones (this was one of our homes when we first moved in – woof.
 Thank God Tim and my Dad flooded the house and we got new flooring).

-You should also avoid cream paint colours and beige and tan paint colours with a yellow undertone.
+You should also avoid cream paint colours and beige or tan paint colours with a yellow undertone.
 Yellow and pink don’t have much love for each other and you could have a HOT mess of undertones on your hands.
-In this next photo, my client didn’t love the home she’d bought with its Sherwin Williams Antique White island and Macadamia walls.
-Why not?
+In this next photo, my client doesn’t love the home she bought with its Sherwin Williams Antique White island and Macadamia walls.

-Again, in this next photo, the previous owner had used Antique White on the cabinets, which is just TOO yellow for most beige tiles (and is ALSO why it’s one of the whites I would never paint my cabinets or trim).
+Again, in this next photo, the previous owner used Antique White on the cabinets which is just TOO yellow for most beige tiles (and is ALSO why it’s one of the whites I would never paint my cabinets or trim).

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…